How to Build a Legal Basement Suite in the Lower Mainland: A 2026 Guide

 - Coquitlam, Port Moody, Port Coquitlam (Tri-Cities): These cities all have provisions for secondary suites, with specific requirements for off-street parking and owner occupancy.
 The rules are designed to integrate suites into existing neighborhoods without straining infrastructure.

 No matter the city, the key is a building permit.
 Attempting to build or rent out an unauthorized suite can lead to stop-work orders, fines, and may void your home insurance.
 Working with a qualified team like Budget Heating and Plumbing ensures the process is handled correctly from start to finish.
+Our article on Adding a Basement Suite or Laneway House in BC: covers this topic in depth.

 FAQ: Basement Suite Rules in the Lower Mainland